 STATIN collects data on employment, earnings and hours worked on a quarterly basis from a sample of establishments selected from the Central Register of Establishments.
-These establishments are selected based on their employment size and major economic activity, and representative of all sectors of the economy, with the exception of agriculture, government, the free zones and private educational institutions.
-The data are published on an annual basis but there are plans to publish quarterly in order to meet the IMF's SDDS requirements.
+These establishments are selected based on their employment size and major economic activity, and are representative of all sectors of the economy, with the exception of agriculture, government, the free zones and private educational institutions.
+The data are published on an annual basis but there are plans to publish quarterly in order to meet the International Monetary Fund's Special Data Dissemination Standard (IMF's SDDS) requirements.
 This survey was negatively impacted by the low response from establishments.
 This survey is currently being reviewed as improvement in its timeliness is a requirement for the country to subscribe to the International Monetary Fund's (IMF) 'Special Data Dissemination Standard (SDDS).